AraratKazarian1/CS251-Machine-Learning-Project/README.md

 ### Goals

 Data Exploration and Cleaning:

 1. Understand how the data is structured and distributed.
 2. Clean and preprocess the data to make it ready for analysis.

 Dimensionality Reduction:

-1.Reduce the complexity of gene expression data while maintaining crucial information.
+1. Reduce the complexity of gene expression data while maintaining crucial information.
 2. Visualise the data to identify underlying patterns or clusters.

 Machine Learning Modeling:

-1.Build and evaluate models to classify cancer stages and identify important features.
+1. Build and evaluate models to classify cancer stages and identify important features.
-2.Use clustering algorithms to investigate possible gene expression groups.
+2. Use clustering algorithms to investigate possible gene expression groups.

 Insights and Interpretations:

-1.Extract meaningful insights from the data analysis and modeling results.
+1. Extract meaningful insights from the data analysis and modeling results.
-2.Provide interpretations that can help us comprehend colorectal cancer biology.
+2. Provide interpretations that can help us comprehend colorectal cancer biology.

 ### Table of Contents